IBM RS/6000: History

+IBM's announcement of RS/6000 in February 1990 was its reentry into Unix workstations—the fastest-growing segment of the PC market—after the failed RT PC, and its use of AIX was the company's official endorsement of Unix.
+About 70 vendors demonstrated early versions of software at the introduction.
+About 100 more announced ports to the system, and IBM said it expected 1500 applications from 700 companies by the end of 1990.

+InfoWorld said that while RT PC "caused only laughter among competitors ...
+This time no one is laughing" at RS/6000, with performance superior to Sun Microsystems and comparable prices.
+IBM said during the announcement that it was faster than competing systems from Sun, Hewlett-Packard, and Digital Equipment Corporation, and hoped that the company would have 15% of the workstation market by 1992.
+RS/6000's RISC technology also had a much better price/performance ratio than IBM's existing proprietary AS/400.
+Although the company described RS/6000 as being for scientific and engineering users, observers said that IBM intended it and AS/400 to compete with each other in the midrange system market, with non-technical software announcements beyond those available for competing workstations.
+The AS/400 division at IBM Rochester reportedly attempted to prevent the RS/6000 division at IBM Austin from selling the product at such a competitive price, and wanted to change its name to a number smaller than "400".
+An uninvolved company source said "The last thing IBM wanted to do was compete with itself.
+But it looks like that kind of thinking isn't going to work anymore".

-The first RS/6000 models used the Micro Channel bus, later models used PCI.
-Some later models conformed to the PReP and CHRP standard platforms, which were co-developed with Apple and Motorola, with Open Firmware.
+The first RS/6000 models use the IBM Standard Micro Channel (SMC) bus; later models use PCI.
+Some later models conform to the PReP and CHRP standard platforms, co-developed with Apple and Motorola, with Open Firmware (OpenFW/OFW).
 The plan was to enable the RS/6000 to run multiple operating systems such as Windows NT, NetWare, OS/2, Solaris, Taligent, AIX and Mac OS but in the end only IBM's Unix variant AIX was used and supported on RS/6000.
 Linux is widely used on CHRP based RS/6000s, but support was added after the RS/6000 name was changed to eServer pSeries in 2000.

-The RS/6000 family also included the POWERserver servers, POWERstation workstations and Scalable POWERparallel supercomputer platform.
-While most machines were desktops, desksides, or rack-mounted, there were laptop models too.
+The RS/6000 family also includes the POWERserver servers, POWERstation workstations, and the IBM RS/6000 SP supercomputer platform.
+While most machines are desktops, desksides, or rack-mounted, there are laptop models too.
 Famous RS/6000s include the PowerPC 604e-based Deep Blue supercomputer that beat world champion Garry Kasparov at chess in 1997, and the POWER3-based ASCI White which was the fastest supercomputer in the world during 2000–2002.